Photo of Hudson

 Hudson Smith

-I’m an applied mathematics student focused on applied data analysis, forecasting, and interpretable models using real-world data.
+I’m an applied mathematics student interested in data engineering, software engineering, and building full-stack tools around real-world data.

 Featured Projects